-The driveshaft angle can only be parallel to the delta, or angled upwards to the crankshaft (ie the crankshaft centre-line height).
+The driveshaft angle can only be parallel to the delta, or angled upwards to the crankshaft (lie the crankshaft centre-line height cannot be below the jet unit shaft centre-line height).
 Further, the crankshaft centre-line to delta measurement cannot be less than 175mm, even if the jet unit shaft centre-line is lower.